youhaveme9/nvim-config/README.md

 # nvim-config
-Personal neovim config
+Personal vim config

-Will add more
+## Will add more